How to use test charters for effective exploratory testing?

 Xray Exploratory App uses charters to perform better and more focused exploratory testing.

-Watch the video below to learn how to generate a PDF report of your exploratory testing session using the Xray Exploratory App:
+Learn how to generate a PDF report of your exploratory testing session using the Xray Exploratory App:

 Start developing your charter library to stay focused and inspired